The Civil Partnerships (Opposite-sex Couples) – Regulations 2019 approved

 Copies of your certificate

-You will receive your civil partnership certificate after your partnership is recorded in the register.
+You will receive your civil partnership certificate after your partnership is recorded.
 This is done the next working day after your ceremony and the certificate will be posted out to you.
-If you would like further copies, please visit our copy certificate page for more information on how to order or contact Customer Services on 0345 600 6400.
+If you would like further copies, please visit our copy certificate page, after your ceremony, for more information on how to order, or contact Customer Services on 0345 600 6400.

 Converting a civil partnership into a marriage